shaheen102/AntiHunter/README.md

 *   **Select Your Target:**
     *   In the **VS Code Status Bar** (the blue bar at the bottom), locate the PlatformIO environment selector.
 It typically shows something like `Default (esp32s3)`.
     *   Click on it.
-A list of available environments will appear, clearly prefixed:
+A list of available environments will appear, clearly prefixed: `AntiHunter`, `AntiHunter_Mesh`
     *   Select the environment corresponding to your board and the project variant you wish to upload.

 *   **Upload:** Click the "Upload" button (the right arrow icon) in the PlatformIO status bar.
 PlatformIO will compile the selected project and flash it to your connected ESP32 board.